 Uniform and Dress Requirements

 For U.S. military personnel, any duty uniform prescribed by their service is appropriate.
 For USG civilians and USG contractors, appropriate business casual office attire is appropriate.
 Day one, dress as if you are going to meet an Ambassador at a U.S. Embassy.

 Classes and Hours

 SCM-P3 holds classes daily on normal USG workdays.
 Classes begin at 0800 each day with the academic portion ending between 1630 and 1700.
 Students must finish all classroom and on-line lessons before certificates of graduation will be awarded.
 Day 5 may last until 1630; students should plan accordingly when scheduling airline flight departures.
 DISCS does not authorize early departures except in a bona fide emergency.

-Requests for DISCS courses will be compared with individual training requirements prescribed by organizations within the Security Cooperation Workforce Database (SCWD).
-Military service quota managers and supervisors endorsing training requests should validate individual training requests from the SCWD prior to submitting a student nomination for training.
+Requests for DISCS courses will be compared with individual training requirements prescribed by organizations within the Security Cooporation Workforce Development (SCWD) Database.
+Military service quota managers and supervisors endorsing training requests should validate individual training requests from the SCWD Database prior to submitting a student nomination for training.
 Requests for training above the required level for the prospective student’s position will be allocated on a “space available” basis.
 DISCS may also “bump” requests for “desired” training to accommodate “required” training as designated within SCWD.
 For

-further information on SCWD please contact your military service/agency POC, your organizational quota manager or the Registrar.
+further information on the SCWD Database please contact your military service/agency POC, your organizational quota manager or the Registrar.